The Easy Guide to Creating Long Tail Keywords That Rank

 - Better Targeting – They help attract the right audience, not just any audience.

-- Optimized for Voice Search – With the rise of voice assistants (Siri, Alexa, Google Assistant), search queries are getting longer and more conversational.
+- Optimized for Voice Search and AI Search – With the rise of voice assistants (Siri, Alexa, Google Assistant), search queries are getting longer and more conversational.

 Example: Someone searching for “headphones” might just be browsing, but someone searching for “best wireless noise-canceling headphones for studying” is likely ready to buy.